Skip to content

 In principle, yes.
 In practice, the two-layer design buys three things:

-1. Pre-flight authorization.
+1. Low latency.
 Issuance is the right place for expensive checks: provenance, agent identity, multi-factor approval, human-in-the-loop.
 The Sidecar’s hot path stays cheap because that work is already done by the time a token exists.
 A revoked capability turns into a fast bloom-filter miss.

-2. Cryptographic provability.
+2. Auditability.
 A signed token is non-repudiable evidence that this Authority decided this agent was OK.
 You can replay an audit log months later and verify, from cold, that the chain of authorizations actually existed.

 The two together form a textbook capability-based security model: the capability says “you have permission to attempt this”, the policy says “given current conditions, this attempt is OK”.
 Either alone is weaker.